bugdie4k/fmt/README.md

 So I've written this in an attempt to address these issues.

-Later I got acquainted with different cool features of [SLIME](https://common-lisp.net/project/slime/) like inspector, evaluating in frame, macroexpansion in place, evaluation in place, how `(declaim (optimize (debug 3)))`
+Later I discovered different cool features of [SLIME](https://common-lisp.net/project/slime/) like inspector, evaluating in frame, macroexpansion in place, evaluation in place, how `(declaim (optimize (debug 3)))`